 State Retirement Systems of Ohio

 Eligible employees may enroll in either the State Teachers Retirement System (STRS) for faculty or the Ohio Public Employees Retirement System (OPERS) for all other staff.
-Both groups have the option to choose the Kent State’s Alternative Retirement Plan (ARP) instead.
 Both employee and employer contribute to the plan.

-As a new hire employee you will have 120 days from your first day of paid service to make your selection.
+All newly hired employees have 120 days from their first day of paid service to make a retirement selection.
 If you choose STRS or OPERS, you will have an additional 60 days (180 days from your first day of paid service) to select one of three retirement plans offered by STRS and OPERS.